-- Migrant children experience their cultural identity as welcomed but not exposed. - Children have the opportunity for and feel comfortable with sharing their experience of transnationality. - Local children appreciate diversity in school. - Children are taught by teachers from diverse backgrounds and/or teachers from their cultural backgrounds and speak their home language.
+Migrant children experience their cultural identity as welcomed but not exposed.

+Children have the opportunity for and feel comfortable with sharing their experience of transnationality.

+Local children appreciate diversity in school.

+Children are taught by teachers from diverse backgrounds or/and teachers who are from their cultural backgrounds and speak their home language.